LinkedSoftwareDependencies/Article-System-Components/content/related-work.md

 Of particular interest is their Software Ontology (SwO) that captures the different artifacts in software.
 In general, both ontologies (or suites) view software from a <q>network of communicating concepts</q> perspective.
 This allows for exhaustive descriptions of complex software systems, but is not suited for describing class instances or aspects of modular programming (e.g., package dependencies).
+As such, the vocabularies that we introduced do not make use of these existing ontologies, but they do make use of parts of them where possible.

 ### Dependency Injection Frameworks
 {:#related-work-di-frameworks}